Glossary of M&A Terms

 Scalability: A scalable company can maintain or improve profit margins while sales volume increases.
 A firm (or plant) is said to achieve “scale” when it reaches the smallest output that it can produce such that its long run average costs are minimized.
 A business model that scales well will be able to increase efficiency and gross margin performance and/or operating profit as sales volume increases.

 Seller Discretionary Earnings (SDE): EBITDA + a replacement general manager’s compensation.
+Often called just Discretionary Earnings.
 This is the most common level of earnings presented for owner-operated Main Street businesses, by business intermediaries, appraisers and sellers.
 Comparable sale data often includes SDE and Price/SDE multiples.

 Senior Debt: The most secure bank debt and the first in line with primary collateral.
 Often senior debt is a short-term revolving loan that is paid down completely within a year.